Easy Teriyaki Eggplant With Rice

 Ingredients

-• Teriyaki sauce – If you prefer a homemade option, you can replace it with a mixture of soy sauce, honey or brown sugar, ginger, and garlic.
+- Teriyaki sauce – If you prefer a homemade option, you can replace it with a mixture of soy sauce, honey or brown sugar, fresh ginger, and garlic.
+You can add maple syrup for a sweeter twist or sesame oil for a more nutty flavor.

 How to Make

 STEP ONE: Prep the eggplant.
-Cube the eggplant into large chunks.
+Cube the eggplant into small chunks.
 In a mixing bowl, combine the eggplant and the teriyaki sauce.
-Marinade for 20 minutes.
+Marinade in a large bowl for 20 minutes.

 STEP THREE: Serve.
 Serve over rice and sprinkle with sesame seeds and green onions.